-ASMFC, through past stock assessment and commission actions, has identified the development of ERPs as a high priority for Atlantic menhaden management.
-Menhaden serve an important role in the marine ecosystem as prey for a variety of species including fish, birds, and marine mammals.
+ASMFC, through past stock assessment and commission actions, identified the development of ERPs as a high priority for Atlantic menhaden management.
+Menhaden serve an important role in the marine ecosystem as prey for a variety of species including large fish, birds, and marine mammals.
 As a result, changes in the abundance of menhaden may impact the abundance and diversity of predator populations, particularly if the availability of other prey is limited.
 Ecological reference points provide a method to assess the status of menhaden within the broad ecosystem context.

-Quota Rollovers should not be allowed (Option A).
+Amendment 3 prohits quota rollovers.
 There is no reason to implement a quota rollover program for any segment of the menhaden fishery.
 Menhaden are available to the various commercial fisheries throughout much of the year, leaving ample time for the various fisheries to catch their quotas.
 In addition, due to the importance of menhaden to the Chesapeake Bay and coastal ecosystems, rolling quota over to the next year can inflate the catch in that year beyond the level determined to be ecologically sustainable.

 Chesapeake Bay Reduction Fishery Cap